Dsek-LTH/Website-prev/CONTRIBUTIONS.md

 # Unit tests
 All written code should have unit tests.
 And all tests must pass before a commit is reviewed.

-# Branches
-Currently we have 2 main branches, `master` and `dev`.
-`dev` is the development branch, all pull requests shall be aimed at `dev`.
-`master` is our release branch and is unreachable to everyone except the admin team.
-`master` is the current state of the website, and as soon as we've made major improvements on the `dev` branch we will merge them with `master`.

-If you have any questions, suggestions or complaints, reach out to one of the admins.

 # Commits
 If your commit closes an issue, be sure to utilize commit naming conventions such as: `resolves user/repository#{number of issue}`